sutta » mn » Majjhima Nikāya 81

 Ghaṭikāro kho, mahārāja, kumbhakāro nikkhittamaṇisuvaṇṇo apetajātarūparajato.

-He has set aside gems and gold, and rejected gold and money.
+He has set aside gems and gold, and rejected gold and currency.

 Ghaṭikāro kho, mahārāja, kumbhakāro pannamusalo na sahatthā pathaviṁ khaṇati.